core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * The Token value T, specified in the 'token' element of 'req_info' under the 'tp_info' parameter of the informative response.

 6. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt at step 5 as defined in {{Section 3.2 of RFC7641}}.
-In particular, the value of the Observe option is used as initial baseline for notification reordering in this group observation.
+In particular, the value of the Observe Option is used as initial baseline for notification reordering in this group observation.

 7. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.